futurice/android-best-practices/README.md

 **[Jackson](http://wiki.fasterxml.com/JacksonHome)** is a Java library for converting Objects into JSON and vice-versa.
 [Gson](https://code.google.com/p/google-gson/) is a popular choice for solving this problem, however we find Jackson to be more performant since it supports alternative ways of processing JSON: streaming, in-memory tree model, and traditional JSON-POJO data binding.
 Keep in mind, though, that Jackson is a larger library than Gson, so depending on your case, you might prefer Gson to avoid 65k methods limitation.
 Other alternatives: [Json-smart](https://code.google.com/p/json-smart/) and [Boon JSON](https://github.com/RichardHightower/boon/wiki/Boon-JSON-in-five-minutes)

 <a name="networklibs"></a>
-**Networking, caching, and images.** There are a couple of battle-proven solutions for performing requests to backend servers, which you should use perform considering implementing your own client.
+**Networking, caching, and images.** There are a couple of battle-proven solutions for performing requests to backend servers that you should consider when implementing your own client.
 Use [Volley](https://android.googlesource.com/platform/frameworks/volley) or [Retrofit](http://square.github.io/retrofit/).
 Volley also provides helpers to load and cache images.
 If you choose Retrofit, consider [Picasso](http://square.github.io/picasso/) for loading and caching images, and [OkHttp](http://square.github.io/okhttp/) for efficient HTTP requests.
 All three Retrofit, Picasso and OkHttp are created by the same company, so they complement each other nicely.
 [OkHttp can also be used in connection with Volley](http://stackoverflow.com/questions/24375043/how-to-implement-android-volley-with-okhttp-2-0/24951835#24951835).

 **RxJava** is a library for Reactive Programming, in other words, handling asynchronous events.
 It is a powerful and promising paradigm, which can also be confusing since it's so different.
 We recommend to take some caution before using this library to architect the entire application.
 There are some projects done by us using RxJava, if you need help talk to one of these people: Timo Tuominen, Olli Salonen, Andre Medeiros, Mark Voit, Antti Lammi, Vera Izrailit, Juha Ristolainen.
 We have written some blog posts on it: [[1]](http://blog.futurice.com/tech-pick-of-the-week-rx-for-net-and-rxjava-for-android), [[2]](http://blog.futurice.com/top-7-tips-for-rxjava-on-android), [[3]](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754), [[4]](http://blog.futurice.com/android-development-has-its-own-swift).